S2FrdQ/Microsoft-Defender-for-Cloud/Labs/Modules/Module-13-Defender for APIs.md

 ### Exercise 1: CREATE AZURE API MANAGEMENT SERVICE

-Note: The deployment time for a new Azure API Management service is ~ 1 hr.
+Note: The deployment time for a new Azure API Management service is ~ 40 minutes.

 1. From the Azure portal menu, select **Create a resource**.
 You can also select Create a resource on the Azure Home page.
  ![](../Images/api1.png?raw=true)